#50: 40 Books Before 40

 This post in three months overdue.
 My original plan was to finalize my list of 40 books to read before my 40th birthday on my 30th birthday, so that I would have exactly ten years to complete them.
 But then life happened.

 Anyway, the list.
-(Those books I've read are bold.)
+(The books I’ve read are bold, those waiting to be read in italics.)

 1. J.M.
 Barrie - Peter Pan